Ring of Stones: Further expeditions

 The structure is situated in a relatively inaccessible and inhospitable location and has the appearance of being a lookout or a defensive structure.
 Despite close examination, test pitting and metal detection of the surrounds on two occasions in 2009, no sign of any human occupation or presence could be found.
 Possible explanations for this structure that are under consideration are: that is an Aboriginal stone arrangement, or that it was constructed by survivors from the Vergulde Draeck, runaway convicts, drovers or recreational campers, or by those engaged in military exercises in the area.

 The search for the Hayes-Penney Ring of Stone commenced in June 2009.
-A 6.4 km^{2} search area was delineated, the parameters of which were based on a reconstruction of the journey Hayes and Penney undertook, the locational details contained their account, and the uncertainties inherent in this.
+A 6.4 km2 search area was delineated, the parameters of which were based on a reconstruction of the journey Hayes and Penney undertook, the locational details contained their account, and the uncertainties inherent in this.
 The search was also guided by the published photographs, which provide visual clues as to the nature of the country where they encountered the Ring of Stones.

 By July 2010 the search of the designated search area had been completed, without result.

 An approach was then made by Gerritsen in July 2010 to the archives section of West Australian Newspapers to ascertain if they had retained the letter Hayes wrote to Uren in February 1939, as well as the "rough sketch of the locality" and at least one additional photo, which Uren had indicated had accompanied the original letter.
 This was not successful.

 The search for the Hayes-Penney Ring of Stones is therefore still continuing.
 Since the beginning of July 2010 other search strategies have been employed based on alternative hypotheses on the location of the Ring of Stones and reconstructions of the journey by Hayes and Penney.